intelie/gitbook-platform/featured-plugins/timescaledb.md

 ### Chunks

 Behind the scenes, the database performs the work of setting up and maintaining the hypertable's partitions.
-Those partitions are called "chunks", which is the smallest portion of data that can be compressed and decompressed.
+Those partitions are called "chunks", which is the **smallest portion of data that can be compressed and decompressed**.
 The chunks can be considered many child tables, which compose the hypertable.

 ![Hypertable chunks](<../.gitbook/assets/image (178).png>)